Iron Eyes Cody: Personal life and death

-In 1936, Cody married archaeologist Bertha Parker.
+In 1936, Cody married archaeologist Bertha Parker (Abenaki and Seneca descent).
 She was active in excavations during the late 1920s and early 1930s before becoming an assistant in archaeology at the Southwest Museum.
 They adopted two children said to be of Dakota-Maricopa origin, Robert Tree Cody and Arthur.
 The couple remained married until Bertha's death in 1978.

 Although the non-Native public who knew him from the movies and television thought of Cody as a Native American, a 1996 story by The Times-Picayune in New Orleans questioned his heritage, reporting that he was a second-generation Italian-American.
 This was based on an interview with his half-sister, and documents including a baptismal record.
 Cody, who now wore his Hollywood costumes in daily life, denied the claim.

 Cody died at the age of 94 from mesothelioma at home in Los Angeles on January 4, 1999.
 Before death, he had written this comment:

 "Make me ready to stand before you with clean and straight eyes.
 When life fades, as the fading sunset, may our spirits stand before you without shame."